 - You will have to maintain a cool head while managing angry potential adopters who don’t get the dog they want because you deem it an unfit match.

 - You will have to handle the emotional toll and physical toll of dogs that have been pulled from devastating circumstances.

 - You will have to be able to use good judgment to match adopters to the right dog.

-- You will have to be able to cope with not being able to save every dog that you are called to save, it’s simply not possible financially or in consideration of the space that you have available.
+- You will have to cope with not being able to save every dog that you are called to save; it’s simply not possible financially or in consideration of the space that you have available.

-There are several steps you'll have to take on how to start a dog rescue from scratch and ensure it runs successfully.
+There are several steps you'll have to take to start a dog rescue from scratch and ensure it runs successfully.

 Step 1: Do Your Research

 Do plenty of research on how to start a dog rescue and how to keep it running as you can.

 Look at it from different angles and find others who've done the same to read about their cases.

 Find out what it takes to run a successful business and what it takes to run a successful animal rescue by reading up on successful rescues and businesses.